-Because the focus of governmental funds is narrower than that of the District-wide financial statements, it is useful to compare the information presented for governmental funds with similar information presented for governmental activities in the District-wide financial statements.
+Because the focus of governmental funds is narrower than that of the District-wide financial statements, it is useful to compare the information presented for \dkZgb ZciVa[j cYh with similar information presented for \dkZgb ZciVaVi \times \Theta \text{Th} in the District-wide financial statements.
 By doing so, readers may better understand the long-term impact by the District's near-term financing decisions.
-Both the governmental fund balance sheet and the governmental fund statement of revenues, expenditures and changes in fund balances provide a reconciliation to facilitate this comparison between governmental funds and governmental activities.
+Both the governmental fund balance sheet and the governmental fund statement of revenues, expenditures and changes in fund balances provide a reconciliation to facilitate this comparison between \dkZgb ZciVaVj cYh and \dkZgb ZciVaVXi \times Th.

 The District maintains five individual governmental funds.
-Information is presented separately in the governmental fund balance sheet and in the governmental fund statement of revenues, expenditures and changes in fund balances for the General fund, Debt Service fund, and Building Construction fund, all of which are considered to be major funds.
-Data from the other two governmental funds are combined into a single, aggregated presentation.
-Individual fund data for each of these no major governmental funds is provided in the form of combining statements elsewhere in this report.
+Information is presented separately in the governmental fund balance sheet and in the governmental fund statement of revenues, expenditures and changes in fund balances for the General fund and Debt Service fund, all of which are considered to be major funds.
+Data from the other three governmental funds are combined into a single, aggregated presentation.
+Individual fund data for each of these non major governmental funds is provided in the form of Xdb Wc \( \text{hi ViZb Zcih} \) elsewhere in this report.

-The District adopts an annual appropriated budget for its General fund.
-A budgetary comparison statement has been provided for the General fund to demonstrate compliance with this budget.
+The District adopts an annual appropriated budget for its General, Food Service, and Community Service funds.
+Budgetary comparison statements has been provided for these funds to demonstrate compliance with this budget.